Beijing Winter Olympics 2022 should not be held in China, human rights groups say in letter to IOC - Local News 8

 Chinese Foreign Ministry spokesman Zhao Lijian said at a news conference in Beijing Wednesday that the letter was attempting to “politicize” sports, a move which China “firmly opposes.”

-CNN has reached out to the IOC for comment on the letter.
-In a statement to Reuters, the IOC said that they remained neutral on political issues, and that awarding the Olympic Games “does not mean that the IOC agrees with the political structure, social circumstances or human rights standards in its country.”
+In a statement to CNN, the IOC said that they remained neutral on political issues, and that awarding the Olympic Games “does not mean that the IOC agrees with the political structure, social circumstances or human rights standards in its country.”

 The IOC said in 2017 that it would add human rights, anti-corruption and sustainable development clauses to Olympic Host City contracts in the future, beginning with the 2024 Summer Games.